 Program overview

-The Bachelor of Music program is structured to provide a comprehensive education in music over a minimum duration of two years.
-The program includes:
+The Bachelor of Music program is structured to provide a comprehensive education in music over a three-year period.
+The program includes a blend of theoretical and practical components, ensuring that students receive a well-rounded education.
+Key features of the program structure include:

 Featured Experiences